juneb125/.dotfiles/.config/nvim/README.md

 - [ ] change some plugins to lazy load (b/c they really don't need to all load at once)
 - [ ] format README.md better
 - [ ] find a good LSP for `.md` files
-- [ ] find a good in-terminal renderer for Markdown documents
+- [x] find a good renderer for Markdown documents

 [Back to top](#my-neovim-config)